peakguy/LoomFlowOS/README.md

 # LoomFlowOS
-This OS is a java based OS
+This os is based on C,asm,makefile,ld (linker).

+#C
+C is being used for the kernel

+#asm
+ Asm is being used for the bootloader